-Blepharoplasty, also known as eyelid surgery, is a surgical procedure that improves the appearance of the upper and lower eyelids by tightening muscles and tissue or removing excess fat and skin.
+Blepharoplasty, also known as eyelid surgery, is a surgical procedure that improves the appearance and function of the upper and lower eyelids by tightening muscles, contouring the eyelid, and removing or repositioning excess fat and skin.
 This procedure can be performed on men and women of any age and can be performed in conjunction with other facial procedures, such as a browlift, cheek lift, or facelift.

 After Care & Recovery

 Patients can usually return to work within two days after a simple upper eyelid blepharoplasty, but at least two weeks should be taken off after lower eyelid surgery.
-Strenuous activities and exercise should be avoided for at least two weeks.
+Strenuous activities and exercise should be avoided for at least three weeks after the surgery.
 Swelling and other side effects usually subside within two weeks after surgery.
 More prolonged recovery may be seen in patients undergoing combination type procedures like ptosis repairs and midface lifts.
-Dr. Trussler will give you specific instructions on how to care for your eyes are surgery.
+Dr. Trussler will give you specific instructions on how to care for your eyes after surgery.

-Results of a blepharoplasty procedure are visible as swelling and bruising subside and will continue to improve for up to a year after surgery.
+Results of a blepharoplasty procedure are visible as swelling and bruising subside and will continue to improve for up to 6 weeks after the surgery.
 This procedure is designed to produce long-lasting results.
-While surgery cannot prevent your eyes from aging, most patients are satisfied with their results and do not seek repeat procedures.
+While surgery cannot prevent your eyes from aging, secondary blepharoplasty is uncommon.

-Whether you have a question or would like to setup a consultation, Dr. Trussler and his staff are here to help.
+Whether you have a question or would like to setup a blepharoplasty consultation, Dr. Trussler and his staff are here to help.
 Please fill out our contact form, call our office at 512-450-1077 to schedule in directly.
-Start your journey to not only looking, but feeling better today!
+Start your journey to not only looking, but seeing better today!